Business Administration

 BUS 714 Elements of Graduate Business Writing (Units: 3)

-Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the permission of the Faculty Director of Graduate Programs.
 For students who do not meet the minimum written English proficiency requirement.

 BUS 857 Business Management, Ecology, and Environmental Leadership (Units: 3)

-BUS 859 International Business Negotiating (Units: 3)
+BUS 859 Introduction to International Business Negotiation (Units: 3)

-Prerequisites: Restricted to graduate Business and Ethics & Compliance Certificate students; 6 units in a SF State graduate program; graduate students in other programs permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisites: Restricted to graduate Business and Ethics & Compliance Certificate students; 6 units in a SF State graduate program; graduate students in other programs permitted with the permission of the Faculty Director of Graduate Programs.

 (This course is offered as BUS 859 and IBUS 859.
 Students may not repeat the course under an alternate prefix.)